-Blaine Wiley, a ten-time junior college National Assistant Coach of the Year, is in his third season as an assistant coach with The University of Alabama track & field staff.
+Blaine Wiley, an 11-time junior college National Assistant Coach of the Year, is in his fourth season as an assistant coach with The University of Alabama track & field staff in 2019.
 Wiley coaches the long sprints (men's and women's 400 meters, 800 meters, 400-meter hurdles and relays) for the Crimson Tide.

 The 2018 season saw Wiley's sprinters earn indoor and outdoor All-America honors in the 4x400-meter relay and run three of UA's 10 fastest times in the event during both the indoor and outdoor seasons.
 Senior Kaitlin Walker also set an indoor school record in the women's 600 meters and posted two other times that rank among the five-fastest ever run at Alabama.

 In 2017 sprinter Jereem Richards turned in one of the greatest seasons in Alabama sprints history.
 The junior set school records in the indoor and outdoor 200 meters, running five of the 10 fastest indoor times and seven of the 10 fastest outdoor times in the event in school history, anchored UA's school record-setting indoor 4x400-meter relay, took home the 200 meter title at the SEC indoor championships and earned indoor and outdoor All-America honors 200 and the 4x400 relay.
 Richards capped his season under Wiley by winning a gold medal s a member of Trinidad & Tobago's 4x400-meter relay and a bronze in the 200 meters at the IAAF World Championships in London.
 Richards was one of 13 current and former Wiley-coached athletes to compete in London.